 - The rational model is the most common.
 It’s step-based decision-making.
 Once an individual or a group encounters a problem, different solutions must be identified, the solutions must then be evaluated objectively before settling on a choice.
-The goal of this strategy is to compare the options before coming to a decision on the most advantageous solution.
+The goal of this strategy is to compare the options before deciding on the most advantageous solution.
 American economist and sociologist Herbert Simon developed a model called “bounded rationality” based on the idea that it is difficult for decision-makers to be completely objective in their choice.
 They will select the solution that is the most satisfying to them.

 - The political model: With this model, decision-makers each have their own interests (or those of their group) to defend.
 The process then takes the form of a negotiation between decision-makers who defend their positions according to their needs or pet subjects.

 - The “intuitive” or “naturalist” model places more emphasis on the role of intuition.
 Sometimes we make decisions instinctively or intuitively by comparing situations that arise with those we have experienced, thereby speeding up the process.
 Intuition allows us to find solutions without consciously using logical or analytical reasoning, according to Janet Metcalfe, a doctor of psychology and professor at Columbia University in the United States.
 Using your intuition is an effective shortcut if used wisely.

 So are our decisions truly rational or somewhat emotional?
 For neurologist and psychologist Antonio Damasio, the two are not mutually exclusive.
 The American scientist was one of the first to point out the importance of emotions at the core of our decision-making processes.

 Decision-making: how is the crisis reshuffling the deck?